WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 }

 // The stable public component is a thin wrapper that calls the
-// experimental component with the experimental features disabled export const MyButton = ( { title } ) =>
+// private component with the private features disabled export const MyButton = ( { title } ) =>
     <PrivateMyButton title={ title } privateShowIcon={ false } />